The surface compositions of the solar system's icy moons arise from a combination of intrinsic properties (formation conditions, and

 the metal content.
 The high spatial resolution of ALMA (~30 km in the

-main asteroid belt) additionally enables identification of localized thermal
+main asteroid belt) allows for mapping of thermal properties across

 the asteroid (16) Psyche at two points in its rotation; the circle at